 Closing any accounts you don’t use will reduce your overall credit limit, but also gives lenders a more reassuring sense of your credit use.
 Together, this could boost your eligibility for a new product.

-So, to sum up, here’s our tick-list improve your credit report:
+So, to sum up, here’s our tick-list to improve your credit report:

 - Check your credit report and fix any issues